 \subsection{Efficiency}

 Across all evaluations, we demonstrate the strong efficiency of our models, particularly the small version, which is designed for deployment on edge devices.
 It achieves significantly lower error rates compared to other IMU-based HWR approaches while using only 53.3\% of the parameters and 27.1\% of the computational cost of CLDNN.
-This efficiency can greatly enhance the user experience on capable edge devices by providing better recognition accuracy without incurring communication latency to remote servers.
+This efficiency can greatly enhance the user experience on capable edge devices by providing better recognition without incurring communication latency from remote servers.

-The base version, in contrast, is designed for server-side deployment, prioritizing higher accuracy by processing raw IMU signals with more parameters.
-Although it is outperformed by ResNet on the WD split, our base-version model surpasses all competitors on the WI split while maintaining a comparable model size and computational cost, demonstrating a strong balance between efficiency and performance.
+The base version, in contrast, is designed for server-side deployment, prioritizing higher recognition accuracy by processing raw signals with more parameters.
+Our base-version model achieves the best performance on the WI splits while maintaining comparable model size and computational cost, demonstrating a strong balance between efficiency and performance.